 Many other manufacturers such as Salewa, Vaude, Dynafit or Maloja have also banned BPA from their water bottles, hydration bladders and drinking containers.
 You can now choose from a wide range of BPA-free products.

 The exact effects of BPA on the body have not yet been conclusively clarified.
 There are still differing assessments among experts worldwide on the risk assessment of BPA.
 Therefore, it is best to avoid BPA.
 When buying drinking bottles, drinking bladders or plastic tableware, look for the label "BPA free".
 Or, it's best to use products that are not made of plastic.
 Drinking bottles and eating utensils are also available in stainless steel.

 Since BPA is always associated with plastic, replacing such products is always sustainable.
 This is because plastic is based on petroleum and therefore a finite raw material.
 It is better to use other materials such as glass or stainless steel for your reusable packaging.
 These materials are also more hygienic and easy to clean.
 If you use glass, make sure you use a protective cover.
 This will prevent the glass from breaking on the way.

-It is becoming increasingly clear, and also recognized by official bodies, that BPA is a hazardous substance.
-In your everyday life, you should avoid it as much as possible.
-In the future, when buying water bottles, plastic containers and plastic tableware, make sure that they are labeled BPA-free.
-Or go straight for plastic-free alternatives.
-These are often more durable, sustainable and hygienic.
+One thing is clear: BPA is a dangerous substance that you should avoid as much as possible in your everyday life.
+The "BPA"-free label helps you when buying drinking bottles, plastic containers and plastic tableware, and it's even easier if you go straight for plastic-free alternatives.
+These are often more durable, sustainable and hygienic anyway.